Paul Ricca

-Paul De Lucia (born Felice De Lucia, /it/; November 14, 1897 - October 11, 1972), known as Paul Ricca (/'riːkə/, /it/), was an Italian-American mobster who served as the nominal or de facto leader of the Chicago Outfit for 40 years.
+Paul De Lucia (born Felice De Lucia, /it/; November 14, 1897 - October 11, 1972), known as Paul Ricca (/'riːkə/, /it/), was an Italian-American mobster who served as the alleged nominal or de facto leader of the Chicago Outfit for 40 years.
 In 1958 he was named "the country's most important criminal" by a Senate crime investigating subcommittee.
 Ricca died on October 11, 1972.

 Early life

 Ricca was born Felice De Lucia on November 14, 1897, in Naples, Campania to Antonio and Maria Annunziata De Lucia.
 He had four younger sisters: Emilia Beatrice, Anna Clementina, Clementina Eleonora, and Luisa Maria.
 By age 17, he was working for organized crime in Naples (Camorra).
 In 1915, he stabbed Emilio Parrillo to death on Mafia orders.
 Ricca later claimed that he killed Parillo for breaking an engagement with his sister.
 In 1917, Ricca was convicted of murder, serving two years in prison.
 Once released from prison, Ricca killed Vincenzo Capasso, who had testified against him in the Parillo trial, by slitting his throat.

 After killing Capasso, Ricca assumed the name Paul Maglio and fled to the United States through Cuba.
 On August 10, 1920, Ricca arrived in New York City.

 In January 1927, Ricca married Nancy Emily Gigante, who was also from Naples, and had three children: Mary Anna, Anthony Paul, and Paul Richard.
 He became a naturalized U.S. citizen in 1928 and legally changed his name to Paul De Lucia.